DeLonghi PrimaDonna Review: The Star of the Show?

 Our review process | Our team

 Definitely recommended.
-It’s robust and well-thought-out!
+It’s robust and well-thought-out

-Great espresso & milk froth
+Great espresso and milk foam

-Simple & intuitive design
+Simple and intuitive operation

 Beans are slightly heated by the cup warmer